Myllykosken Pallo −47

-Myllykosken Pallo -47 (or MYPA, formerly MyPa) is a Finnish football club, based in the industrial village of Myllykoski, part of the city of Kouvola.
-The club temporarily shut down after having ceased operations in 2015 due to financial difficulties, but returned in 2017 earning a place in the fourth tier and won back-to-back promotions to reach the second division in 2019.
+Myllykosken Pallo -47, also referred to as MyPa, is a Finnish football club based in Myllykoski, a part of the city of Kouvola.
+The club temporarily shut down after having ceased operations in 2015 due to financial difficulties, but returned in 2017 earning a place in the fourth tier.
+The club won back-to-back promotions to reach the second division in 2019.
+It then suffered consecutive relegations in 2020 and 2021, ending up in the fourth-tier of Finnish football league Kolmonen.
+Currently MyPa competes in Kakkonen, the fourth tier of Finnish football league system.

 History

 MyPa was founded in December 1947 in the village of Myllykoski in the then municipality of Sippola, which in 1975 became part of the town of Anjalankoski and since 2009 is part of Kouvola.
 Before that there had been some small-scale football culture in Myllykoski, so forming a football club was a natural step.
 The final move came from the local paper industry, which built a football pitch with spectator stands.
 MyPa was promoted to the highest tier in 1975, but the season ended in relegation.